-In 2017/18, Liv Redpath is in her second season as a Domingo-Colburn-Stein Young Artist with LA Opera.
-Her mainstage work in LA Opera’s season includes singing L’Amour in John Neumeier’s new production of Orphée et Eurydice and Frasquita in Carmen, both under maestro James Conlon.
-She sings Countess Ceprano and covers Gilda in Rigoletto, sings Anna in Nabucco with maestro Plácido Domingo, and also covers Cunégonde in Candide.
-She will have her Seattle Symphony debut in Vivaldi’s Gloria and is the winner of the 2017 Palm Springs Opera Guild Competition.
-She will then return to Santa Fe Opera to sing Naiade in Ariadne auf Naxos.
-For their 2018/19 season, Ms. Redpath is thrilled to be returning to LA Opera to sing Gretel in Hansel and Gretel.
+Ms. Redpath was in her second year as a Domingo-Colburn-Stein Young Artist for her 2017/18 season at LA Opera.
+Her mainstage work in the season included L’Amour in John Neumeier’s new production of Orphée et Eurydice and Frasquita in Carmen, both under maestro James Conlon.
+She sang Countess Ceprano and covered Gilda in Rigoletto, appeared as Anna in Nabucco with maestro Plácido Domingo, and also covered Cunégonde in Candide.
+She had her Seattle Symphony debut in Vivaldi’s Gloria, her LA Philharmonic debut in their collaboration concert with the Academy Awards, and is the winner of the 2017 Palm Springs Opera Guild Competition.

 Ms. Redpath’s 2016/17 season at LA Opera was a significant one: aside from making her debut in the company’s prestigious season opening, she also stepped in for Diana Damrau in performances of Olympia in Les contes d’Hoffmann under maestro Plácido Domingo.
 Again with maestro Domingo at the helm, Ms. Redpath appeared as a featured soloist in a gala celebration of the Domingo-Colburn-Stein Young Artist Program’s 10th anniversary.
 Further work included a host of collaborative projects with LA Opera Artist-in-Residence Matthew Aucoin.